Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/introduction.md

 ---

-    title: Introduction
+    title: "Introduction"
-    linkTitle: Introduction
+    linkTitle: "Introduction"
     weight: 150

----
-This document describes how to install Transfer CFT {{< TransferCFT/headerfootervariableshfversion  >}} in a HP NonStop environment.
+---This document describes how to install Transfer CFT {{< TransferCFT/headerfootervariableshfversion  >}} in a HP NonStop environment.
 HP NonStop exists on several hardware architectures, such as Itanium and Intel x86.
 On each of these runs a version of the HP NonStop OS, which is platform dependent.
 Therefore, there are two different versions of Transfer CFT for HP NonStop:

 - Transfer CFT for HP NonStop Itanium, which runs specifically on HP NonStop for Itanium processors.
 - Transfer CFT for HP NonStop x86, which runs specifically on HP NonStop for Intel x86 processors.